 Calculator calc = new Calculator();

-Different number of arguments: This can be done by having one method take more or fewer arguments than the other.
+Different number of arguments: One method takes more or fewer arguments than the other.

 public class Calculator {